yucatan dona isable

 X Gender Marker

 Mexico tends to be socially conservative, as most of the country is Roman Catholic.
-The country has made more progress to modernize by legalizing same-sex marriages in all 32 states in 2010.
-However, Mexican society remains largely patriarchal with a machismo culture and street harassment (catcalling) of women by men is not uncommon.
+The country made some progress in support of LGBTQIA+ rights by legalizing same-sex marriages in all 32 states in 2010.
+However, Mexican society remains largely a largely patriarchal culture characterized by machismo, and as a result, women may experience street harassment (i.e., catcalling)

 Although equality for people of the gender and sexual minority (including X gender marker) has become a popular topic amongst Mexican activists, it is still not widely recognized within many workplaces, schools, and households.
-Most government documents and procedures such as visa and city registration or college application require the clarification of the gender either male or female.
+Most government documents and procedures, such as visa and city registration or college applications, do not include the X gender marker as an option.
 In other situations, X gender marker passport holders may also be required to specify their gender by sex assigned at birth.

 Mexicans are generally very excited and proud to receive heritage speakers.
 They will be very eager to speak to these students and exchange information.
 Mexicans have referred to their heritage and raza (“race”) with a measure of pride—particularly on October 12, the Día de la Raza (“Race Day”)—whether they conceive of themselves as indigenous, mestizo, or European.

 Mexico is a majority Catholic country and observes many Catholic holidays.
 Many of our host families observe these holidays and may attend church.
-Students are often invited to participate, but by no means are they obligated to participate.
-Some students participate for more cultural despite being non-religious.
+Students are often invited to participate, but they are by no means obligated.
+Some students participate to gain cultural insight despite the fact that they are not Catholic.

 In Mexico, discrimination on the basis of sexual orientation and gender identity continues to be a structural phenomenon with extensive social roots.
-Despite an increase in public tolerance of sexual minorities, there still much to do and this is mainly because society in Mexico is conservative.
+Despite increasing activism to support LGBTQIA+ rights, a long history of conservative values means there is still much to do.
 CIEE Yucatán staff are sensitive to the range of these issues and will provide information and support to proactively create an inclusive community.

 While in Merida, students will find a lot of options for shopping, eating, and relaxing at a low cost.
-Fresh fruits and vegetables at the mercado are inexpensive.
-There is also a Super-Aki (local market) and numerous specialty stores.
+Fresh fruits and vegetables at the mercado (market) are inexpensive.
+There is also a Super-Aki (local market) and numerous specialty stores that offer low-cost products.
 Students will also enjoy plenty of cultural activities organized by the local authorities for free.

 Programs in Yucatan